-- Promoting the reduction of energy consumption of businesses and the production of energy from renewable sources for self-consumption, also through creation of ecologically equipped production areas; - Promoting the reduction of energy consumption in public buildings and structures and the introduction of systems for the production of energy from renewable sources; - Promoting sustainable mobility in urban areas through the introduction of intelligent transport systems, the expansion of the fleet of eco-friendly buses and trolley buses and an increase in bicycle paths and areas with 30 km speed limits in order to moderate traffic congestion.
+- Promoting the reduction of energy consumption in public buildings and structures and the introduction of systems for the production of energy from renewable sources; - Promoting sustainable mobility in urban areas through the introduction of intelligent transport systems, the expansion of the fleet of eco-friendly buses and trolley buses and an increase in bicycle paths and areas with 30 km speed limits in order to moderate traffic congestion.

-The total resources allocated to the Priority 4 amounted to €104,379,054 (around 21.7% of total ROP resources of €481,895,272).
+The total resources allocated to the Priority 4 amounted to € 104,379,054 (around 21.7% of total ROP resources of € 481,895,272).
 The data presented to the Supervisory Committee of 5 December 2019 demonstrated a high level of implementation of the Priority: the resources committed as of the end of the year had reached €106.05 million euros, or 101.61% of the budget.